orange-cloudfoundry/gobis/README.md

 #### Tips

-- It will load as role policies all groups found in context `middlewares.GroupContextKey` this allow you, if you use ldap middleware, to pass a group name found as a `sub` (e.g.: `sub: myUserGroupName`)
+- It will load as role policies all groups found by using [context groups](https://godoc.org/github.com/orange-cloudfoundry/gobis/proxy/ctx#Groups) this allow you, if you use ldap middleware, to pass a group name found as a `sub` (e.g.: `sub: myUserGroupName`)
-- It will also load all policies found in context `casbin.PolicyContextKey` this allow other middleware to add their own policies
+- It will also load all policies found in context key `casbin.PolicyContextKey` this allow other middleware to add their own policies

 ### Circuit breaker